GoodlifeOmar/budget-app/README.md

+A simple budgeting app built using React.js + Vite with features to add, delete, and view budgets along with expenses.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.